20 Fall Adventures Await

 Lessons From the Road

 Make your travels a learning experience for the kids.
 U.S. history was made here; legends lived here.
-What was it like a century or two ago on the Northern Plains?
-Find out here.
+Now you can experience what it was like a century or two ago on the Northern Plains.

 Past, Present and Future

-Study North Dakota’s interesting history, vibrant cultures and bright future at our museums.
-Native America culture, art, aircraft and more are featured prominently.
+Discover North Dakota’s interesting history, vibrant cultures and innovative future at our museums.
+Dinosaurs, Native America culture, western history, art, aircraft and more are featured prominently.